jdesalle/linfo2142_project/report.rst

 7) Conclusions
 =================
-For this study, we configured a fileserver compatible with both QUIC and TCP, on port 443, using NGINX 1.16.
+For this study, we configured a file server compatible with both QUIC and TCP, on port 443, using NGINX 1.16.
 We installed a development branch of curl, allowing http3 to be able to get our measurements on a client computer, connected to a Starlink connection.
 Those configurations allowed us to gather some data's in both protocols, which allowed us a basic comparison between them, through a satellite connection.